-The NB Timberlands are freehold lands comprising approximately 761,000 acres in three large contiguous blocks of land in the Madawaska and Victoria counties of New Brunswick, currently owned by the Operating LP.
+The NB Timberlands are freehold lands comprising approximately 761,000 acres in three large contiguous blocks of land primarily in the Madawaska and Victoria counties of New Brunswick, currently owned by AT Limited Partnership.
+These lands have been used for timber production for more than 100 years.
 The NB Timberlands are characterized by high soil quality, with well drained glacial till, and are attractive for both farming and timber growth.

-The region's relatively warm climate and high precipitation favours the development of tolerant hardwood forests, and large stands of sugar maple, yellow birch, red maple and beech.
+The region's relatively warm climate and high precipitation favours the development of tolerant hardwood forests, composed of sugar maple, yellow birch, red maple and beech.
 Coniferous stands of balsam fir and red, white and black spruce are also found in several regions.
-Precipitation amounts are fairly high, resulting in historically low frequency of forest fires.
+Precipitation amounts are fairly high, resulting in an historically low frequency of forest fires.
 Approximately 94% of the NB Timberlands is classified as productive forestland.
 The remaining area is comprised of roads, wetlands and water.
-Access to and throughout the NB Timberlands is supported by over 5,700 kms of roads.
+Access to and throughout the NB Timberlands is supported by over 5,800 kms of roads.